geronimp/graftM/README.md

 GUIX_PACKAGE_PATH=ace-guix guix package --install graftm
 ```

+#### Conda
+Although not officially supported as an installation method, GraftM can be installed through [conda / bioconda](https://anaconda.org/bioconda/graftm).

 ### Manual
 A [manual](https://github.com/geronimp/graftM/wiki) is available in the form of the wiki here on GitHub.